odpi/egeria-docs/site/docs/practices/data-privacy-pack/overview.md

 Each digital service will follow a [lifecycle](/practices/digital-services/digital-service-lifecycle) for how it is developed from an initial idea, to a working service and then operated and improved until it is decommissioned.
 Every organization will have its own definition of the lifecycle, but for purposes of illustration, the Egeria community has developed a simple lifecycle that can be used to show how data privacy controls can be introduced.

 Figure 1 shows this simple lifecycle with the data privacy controls overlaid.
-Details of these controls are described below the figure.  the aim is to gather information about the data use in a digital service to demonstrate compliance as the digital service is developed in the most cost effective manner and use the associated processes to design, develop, deploy and operate the digital service in a way that ensures data privacy is respected.
+Details of these controls are described below the figure.
+The aim is to gather information about the data use in a digital service to demonstrate compliance as the digital service is developed in the most cost effective manner and use the associated processes to design, develop, deploy and operate the digital service in a way that ensures data privacy is respected.

 ![Figure 1](digital-service-lifecycle-with-data-privacy-controls.png)
 > Figure 1: The additional steps needed to manage data privacy throughout the digital service's lifecycle